ALib C++ Framework

 4. Further Issues With Other Compilers

-We had performed the transition using in its newest version.
-When this compiled we tried GCC and the next huge problem appeared: GCC interprets the C++20 standard according to modules probably more precisely than Clang.
+We had performed the transition using Clang in its newest version.
+When this compiled we tried GCC and the next huge problem appeared: GCC interprets the C++20 standard according to modules probably different than Clang.
 Unfortunately, this means more strictly!
-With GCC an implementation unit must not reference any types from another module whose implementation unit in turn references the current module.
-This is a very strict rule and our source code violates it in many cases.
+With GCC an implementation (!) unit must not reference any types from another module whose implementation unit in turn references the current module.
+This is a very strict rule, and our source code violates it in many cases.
 Again: That is the same source code that compiles well with Clang.
 To solve this issue, we had to come up with new "intermediate modules", real artificial ones, only for the sake of aligning the code to the standard.
-Given the already huge negative impact on compile times with the current structure, we decided to postpone this issue until we have more time to investigate it - or until the standard is more mature.
+Given the already huge negative impact on compile-times with the current structure, we decided to not addressing this issue until the standard is more mature and compilers are consistent.